 You can add extra texture by laying down paint direct from the tube and smearing it with the Palette knife.
 To do this, select the paint tube and apply splodges on the canvas near your brush strokes.
 Then push the paint with the Palette knife, building it up on the edges of your strokes.
 This is a great way to create added realism and depth.

 Pick your colours

 The final step in getting set up in ArtRage is learning how to pick and adjust your colours.
 In this section, you'll learn how to choose a colour and tone, touch up any errors using the Eraser tool, and undo strokes you're not happy with.

 09. Choose a colour and tone

-No more endlessly mixing palettes and striving for an odd shade here!
-Using the Colour Wheel on the bottom right-hand side you can easily and quickly select hues across the whole colour spectrum.
-It's easy, simple and there's not an expensive tube of paint in sight!
+With ArtRage, there's no more endlessly mixing palettes and striving for an odd shade!
+On the bottom-right of your screen you'll find the Colour Wheel, where you can quickly select hues across the whole colour spectrum.
+It's very simple and there's not an expensive tube of paint in sight!

-Tap the outer wheel to select the general colour you wish to use.
-Using the middle band you can click to select a tone within your initial colour selection, ranging from pale subtle colours right through to rich and deep hues.
+Tap the outer wheel to select the general colour you want.
+Using the middle band you can click to select a tone within your initial colour selection, ranging from pale, subtle colours right through to rich and deep hues.
 The smallest wheel shows the colour currently selected and the arrow in the corner enables you to collapse the Colour Picker, giving you more room to paint on your screen.

-The Eraser can be found in the Tool Picker menu and is ideal for loose smudges, shaping areas or when sketching.
-Again, like the other tools, the Eraser has settings for altering the Pressure and Softness.
+The Eraser, found in the Tool Picker menu, is ideal for loose smudges, shaping areas or when sketching.
+Like the other tools, the Eraser has adjustable settings for altering the Pressure and Softness.
 Simply click the Eraser and use on your canvas as you would a normal rubber.

 The alternative method of correcting a mistake is the Undo button.
 This is located at the top of the screen and resembles a backwards arrow.
 If you find you've gone astray in your work, click the Undo button to take you back to a point at which you were happy with your art.